Search

 • Collect input from churned customers

-• Instant feedback from the website
+• Instant website feedback from the website

 • Embed feedback widgets in-app